What is the Impact of Location on Property Value?

 Related Article: What is Location In Valuation?

-Economic Factors: The Influence of the Job Market and More
+The Influence of the Job Market

 Economic factors tied to a location can also have a significant impact on property value.
 Areas with robust job markets, low unemployment rates, and positive economic prospects tend to have higher property values.